dwjoyce/pythonbook/chapters/Print that out!.rst

 Finally, you can use special characters in strings to denote certain things.
 Here I will introduce just three of them, so add these lines to finish::

-  print('Here is a new line character\nThis is now on a separate line!') print('This introduces a horizontal tab \t to space out my text') print('I love St. Michael\'s - notice the quote inside the quote!')
+  print('Here is a newline character\nThis is now on a separate line!') print('This introduces a horizontal tab \t to space out my text') print('I love St. Michael\'s - notice the quote inside the quote!')

-The first one breaks the line with a new line character (``\n``), the second spaces out the text using a tab, and the third is a way of using quotes inside quotes, otherwise Python will get confused between an apostrophe (e.g. St. Michael's School) and the closing quotation mark.
+The first one breaks the line with a newline character (``\n``), the second spaces out the text using a tab, and the third is a way of using quotes inside quotes, otherwise Python will get confused between an apostrophe (e.g. St. Michael's School) and the closing quotation mark.

 .. tip:: When you are writing a program later on and cannot see why it is not working as you would expect, try inserting some ``print`` statements in the code with the variables your program is using.
 That way, you will see what is going on, whilst it is running.
 This should then show you what needs changing to make it work better.
-This is called debugging your program.
+This is called :term:`debugging` your program.

 Exercises
 ---------